Key West Agreement: Legacy

-The Key West Agreement of 1948 was therefore vital in keeping the roles and missions of naval aviation under the control of the Navy.
-The Key West Agreement gave the Navy written verification that it controlled all aspects of its aviation arm, from the roles and missions, research and development, and utilization in combat.
-Though historians often cite the passage of the National Security Act and the Revolt of the Admirals as the key points in saving naval aviation, the agreement was just as important in the keeping land- and carrier-based naval aviation from being incorporated into the United States Air Force.
+The Key West Agreement was therefore vital in keeping the roles and missions of naval aviation under the control of the Navy.
+The agreement gave the Navy written verification that it controlled all aspects of its aviation arm, from the roles and missions, research and development, and utilization in combat.
+Though historians often cite the passage of the National Security Act and the Revolt of the Admirals as the key points in saving naval aviation, the agreement was just as important in the keeping land- and carrier-based naval aviation from being incorporated into the Air Force.
 Without the Key West Agreement, naval aviation might have developed under Air Force control during the Cold War years.
 The terms of the Key West Agreement were considered a tremendous victory for the Navy.
 The Navy in the Key West Conference stopped the Air Force from controlling the roles and missions of naval aviation.